gldoyle/remotesensing/Module1.md

 </div>

 ### Questions to consider:
-1. What differences do you notice between natural color and false color composites?
+1. What differences do you notice between natural color and false color composites (if any)?
+2. Do you notice other features aside from burn scars that become either easier or harder to detect with the false color composite?
+3. How do you think the bands for the false color composite were chosen?

 ## Vegetation Tutorial